sh4nks/flask-plugins/README.md

 # INSTALLATION

 First you need to install it.
-It is available at the [Python Package Index](https://pypi.python.org/pypi/flask-plugins).
+It is available on the [Python Package Index](https://pypi.python.org/pypi/flask-plugins).

     pip install flask-plugins

 and then you need to initialize it somewhere in your code.

-    from flask.ext.plugins import PluginManager
+    from flask_plugins import PluginManager

     plugin_manager = PluginManager()

 it also supports the factory pattern.

-    from flask.ext.plugins import PluginManager
+    from flask_plugins import PluginManager

     plugin_manager = PluginManager()
     plugin_manager.init_app(app)